Newtown Wanderers F.C.

 Newtown Wanderers Football Club was a Welsh football team based in Newtown, Powys, Wales.
 The team last played in the Mid Wales Football League East Division, which is at the fourth tier of the Welsh football league system.

 History

 The club was established in 2010 by Sean and Jim McBride and Dave Aspinall with the support of the Elephant and Castle Hotel.
 The club played in the Montgomeryshire Football League until it took an opportunity from the restructure of the Welsh Football Pyramid to move to the Mid Wales Football League, joining the East Division in 2021.
-At the end of the season the club folded, citing staffing changes and lack of commitment from players.
+The club finished 11th out of 13, winning 3 of its 24 matches, and folded at the season's end, citing staffing changes and lack of commitment from players.